Instant Pot Whole Chicken

 • Salt and black pepper.
 Some will get stuffed in the chicken, and the rest will season the skin.

 • Spices.
-I used a blend of garlic powder, onion powder, and paprika to rub over the chicken.
+I used a blend of garlic powder, onion powder, and paprika to rub over the chicken, which also helps the skin brown nicely under the broiler.
+You can swap the spices for a blackened blend or Italian seasoning.

 • Olive oil.
 To mix with the spices and rub inside and outside the chicken.

 • Chicken stock.
-While you can also use water, chicken broth makes the drippings more flavorful.
+You can also use water, but chicken broth makes the drippings more flavorful.

 How to cook a whole chicken in the Instant Pot